runck014/cloud_run_demo/README.md

 5. Allow unauthenticated invocations
 6. Default everything else

+# Google Billing
+Google charges you to build new containers and to run the container.

 # End Results
 The end result is that when up push a change to your repos main branch, the following process will be triggered:
 - Cloud Build will execute the Dockerfile in the repo to build a container